 CRICOS Provider No: 00300K (NT/VIC) | 03286A (NSW)

-Choose from more than 100 undergraduate and postgraduate degrees, including highly specialised courses in health, nursing, midwifery, Indigenous knowledges, humanitarian aid, emergency and disaster management, and more.
+Connect your passion to a profession and choose from more than 100 undergraduate and postgraduate degrees, including education, health science, law, sustainable business, psychology, social work, engineering, IT, highly specialised courses in health, and more.

-Studying at CDU means you will have the flexibility to schedule university around your home and work commitments.
+With the ability to switch between online, on-campus, part-time and full-time to suit your needs, studying at CDU means you will have the flexibility to schedule study around your home and work commitments.

 100% online